 Application Deadline

-Grant applications must be submitted electronically by 5:00 pm, Friday, September 18th, 2020.
+Grant applications must be submitted electronically by 5:00 pm, Friday, September 18th, 2020, using the personalized link.
+You can request the personalized link by completing the contact information in the following survey: https://ncruralhealth.az1.qualtrics.com/jfe/form/SV_dm7Qb3Vok9vQG0t

 Hard copies will not be accepted.
-Applications should be emailed to Nick Galvez at nick.galvez@dhhs.nc.gov.
+Questions should be emailed to Nick Galvez at nick.galvez@dhhs.nc.gov.
 No phone calls will be fielded for questions, only in writing by email.

 Eligible Applicants